 - It is recommended to activate the tags the same day that you apply the tags to the animal to ensure that the traceability chain can begin;

-- Tagging for stillborn calves is not required if they are disposed of on-farm, however, tagging is required if they are leaving the farm to go to a rendering facility (who will record and report the tag retirement) – in either scenario, the animals need to be recorded and reported.
+- Tagging for stillborn calves is not required if they are disposed of on-farm, however, tagging is required if they are leaving the farm to go to a rendering facility (who will record and report the tag retirement) – in either scenario, the animals need to be recorded.

 Tag placement is important to long-term retention.
 Placing tags in the slightly thicker and tougher part of the calf’s ear ensures a tighter fit and reduces snags, while allowing animal growth.
 To ensure facilities remain animal-friendly, eliminate catch or rub points.